chenxiaolong/Custota/README.md

 To generate the csig and update info files:

-1. Make sure the [Rust toolchain](https://www.rust-lang.org/) is installed. `custota-tool` is written in Rust and uses low-level cryptography libraries from the Rust-Crypto project to perform the necessary signing and verification operations.

-2. Switch to the `custota-tool` directory from this repo.

-    ```bash
-    cd custota-tool
-    ```
+1. Download `custota-tool` from the [release page](https://github.com/chenxiaolong/Custota/releases).
+Binaries are provided for Linux, Windows, and Mac.
+To compile from source instead, follow the [instructions here](#building-custota-tool).

-3. Generate the csig file from the OTA zip.
+2. Generate the csig file from the OTA zip.
 The keypair that was used to sign the OTA can also be used to create the csig.

     ```bash
-    cargo run --release -- \
+    ./custota-tool \
         gen-csig \
         --input path/to/ota.zip \
         --key path/to/ota.key \